HectorRDB/dbgwas/README.md

 ## Running on a sample example

-Now that you have the package (either downloaded or you compiled it yourself), let's try running the tool in a sample example comprising 50 bacterial genomes (subset of the 282 described in the "DBGWAS in a nutshell" section):
+Now that you have the package (either the precompiled or you compiled it yourself), let's try running the tool in a sample example comprising 50 bacterial genomes (subset of the 282 described in the ["DBGWAS in a nutshell"](#dbgwas-in-a-nutshell-running-the-tool-in-one-example) section):

 1. Extract the package:
 ```